A PDF version of this commentary is available here.

 Much to our chagrin, even after 9 years we still often hear from advisors that they don’t quite know what we offer or what we do.

 One source of that confusion is due to the fact that Newfound has changed in the scope of services it has offered over time.
 When we were founded in 2008, we were a small research firm licensing data from our investment algorithms.
 Over time, we transitioned into sub-advisory roles and eventually have come to offer our own suite of investment products.
-Earlier this year, we were even named ETF.com’s 2016 ETF Strategist of the Year in part for the portfolios we advise.

 Another source of confusion is the breadth of research we publish.
 Those who are initially introduced to Newfound from our research commentary are often confused about exactly what we offer because we do not seem to promote any one specific product view.
 Rather, our research covers a variety of topics and perspectives.